 ALGEBRA: The minimum high school level course to meet this requirement is Algebra II.
-The minimum college algebra course to meet this requirement is MAT137
+The minimum college algebra course to meet this requirement is MAT\137

 CHEMISTRY or PHYSICS: This high school course must be "general with laboratory."
 College courses with laboratory must be "introductory" or "general" level courses.
-The minimum course to meet this requirement is CHE111 (Introduction to Chemistry) or PHY121 (General Physics).
+The minimum course to meet this requirement is CHE\111 (Introduction to Chemistry) or PHY\121 (General Physics).

-- 3. Complete no earlier than five (5) years prior to entering the PTA program the course Anatomy and Physiology I (4 cr.), which must be completed within the 5 years prior to entering the PTA program and with a minimum grade of "C." Students enrolled in Anatomy and Physiology I during the Fall Semester, and who have met all other admissions criteria, may be offered conditional acceptance to the program based on achieving a minimum grade of "C" at the end of the semester.
+- 3. Complete no earlier than five (5) years prior to entering the PTA program the course Anatomy and Physiology I (4 cr.) and Anatomy and Physiology II (4 cr.), which must be completed within the 5 years prior to entering the PTA program and with a minimum grade of "C+."
+Students enrolled in Anatomy and Physiology I during the Fall Semester, and who have met all other admissions criteria, may be offered conditional acceptance to the program based on achieving a minimum grade of "C+" at the end of the semester.
 Official transcripts or final grade(s) must be submitted as soon as they are available.
-The minimum course to meet this requirement is BIO211 or equivalent. - 4.
+The minimum course to meet this requirement is BIO\211 or equivalent. - 4.
 Complete the required College Placement Tests.
 Remedial courses required as indicated by testing must be completed before October 15 of the year prior to the year in which the student wishes to enter the PTA Program. - 5.
-Earn a GPA of 2.5 for all previous college work. - 6.
+2.5 PTA GPA Based only on the college courses with grades that meet the PTA admission and PTA program curriculum requirements.
+The PTA GPA is a calculation specific to PTA applicants and may differ from your college GPA. - 6.
 Submit all application materials, including official high school and college transcripts, and program application, by October 15 of the year prior to which the student seeks entrance to the PTA Program. - 7.
 Students must be able to perform common physical therapy functions as defined in the program's Essential Requirements.
 Contact the program to receive a copy of this document. - 8.
 In addition to tuition and fees, students in the PTA program must pay for books, appropriate attire for internships, and transportation.
-Students must complete and verify all required immunizations and provide certification by the American Heart Association in CPR for the Health Care Provider before the start of clinical activities.
+Students must complete and verify all required immunizations and provide certification by the American Heart Association (or American Red Cross) in CPR for the Health Care Provider before the start of clinical activities. - 9.
+Flu shots may be required by some health care facilities. - 10.
+Background Criminal Checks for felony convictions and/or drug screening may be required at the student's expense.
+Students who do not pass the background check and/or the drug screening may be excluded from the clinical site and may not be able to meet the competencies required for the program. - 11.
+Documented volunteer/observational experience totaling a minimum of 10 hours in each of an out-patient and an in-patient physical therapy setting (minimum 20 hours total).
+Contact Kathleen Cercone PT, PhD, PTA Coordinator, for additional information; kcercone@hcc.commnet.edu or (203) 332-5177